enriquepablo/syntreenet/README.rst

    We query the facts tree with facts that can contain variables, similar to conditions in rules.
-If there are no variables, there is just one possible leaf as target, and we descend through the tree choosing each child node from a hash table.
+If there are no variables, there is just one possible leaf as target, and we descend through the tree choosing each child node from a hash table, using the paths provided by the fact as keys.
 If there are variables, they will match all the children of the corresponding parent node, so the cost of a query will be linear wrt the number of answers it will find.

    An analysis of the code path for this can be found in the syntreenet.factset_ module, in comments marked with "AA QF"